 Malice murder is a serious offense that could jeopardize your life.
 If convicted, you may face a lengthy prison sentence, steep fines, the loss of your reputation, and severe mental health consequences.
-Our office can provide you with a malice murder defense attorney in Philadelphia, PA.
+Our office can provide you with a homicide defense attorney in Philadelphia, PA.

 How Malice Murder Differs From Other Charges

 As defined in Commonwealth of Pennsylvania v.
 Myers, malice is, among other things, an intentional killing or desire to inflict great harm physically on another person.

 The case also ruled that defendants charged with this crime are greatly indifferent to human life, which is a critical part of the murder charge.

 If the prosecution cannot prove malice, the most you can be charged with is manslaughter.
 The penalties for manslaughter, while still potentially steep, are much different than the penalties for murder.

 For a free legal consultation with a malice murder lawyer serving Philadelphia, call 215.515.3360